JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill5/index.md

 include ':app', ':domain', ':data'
 ```

-Note how local modules are referenced using the colon ":"
+> Local modules are referenced using the colon ":"

 The `settings.gradle` can also contain some settings like the project name, as you can see above.
 The project name matches the root project directory name when it's not explicitly provided.